hherbol/Grad-MCSMRFF/README.md

 	You should see the message "Hi 'username'!
 You've successfully authenicated, but GitHub does not provide shell access."

-8. Clone repository into src folder
+8. Clone repository wherever

-		git init

-		git remote add origin git@github.com:jminuse/lammps-min-params.git

-		git fetch
+		git clone git@github.com:hherbol/Grad-MCSMRFF.git

-		git checkout -t origin/master

-	"git checkout -t origin/master" may give the error "Untracked working tree file 'FILE_NAME_HERE' would be overwritten by merge."

-	In this case, the simplest option is to delete the offending file, then repeat

-		rm FILE_NAME_HERE

-		git checkout -t origin/master

-	until "Untracked working tree file" is replaced by a message like "Branch master set up to track remote branch master from origin."
+9. Copy over contents of Grad-MCSMRFF/LAMMPS to your lammps src folder.
+Note, this overwrites the min.h and pair_tersoff.h files.

+10. Make using the new Makefile.mcsmrff

+		make mcsmrff -j 4

-9. You're done!
-Now each time you sit down to work, just update your local copy via:
+11. You're done!
+Now you can use lammps with the lmp_mcsmrff file in your lammps/src directory.

-		git pull

-	And when you save your changes:

-		git add -u

-		git commit -m "Comment about the changes"

-		git push

-	This will make your changes appear to others when they use "git pull" later.

 # To parameterize a force field

-1. Build example structures for yoru system in Avogadro (including any OPLS bonds)
+1. Build example structures for your system in Avogadro (including any OPLS bonds)

 2. Optimize with orca (e.g. Opt B97-D3 def2-TZVP)

 3. Analyze at higher level (e.g. SP RI-B2PLYP D3BJ def2-TZVP)

-4. Put molecule file system.cml in orca output directory
+4. Great a training set directory that houses directories for each orca result.
+Each directory must include the .out, .engrad and system.cml file for that system

-5. Run `python run_min_params.py RUN_NAME`.
+5. Run `python gradient_tersoff.py RUN_NAME`.
 The output parameters will start to appear in lammps/RUN_NAME_best.tersoff.

-7. When error is reasonable (e.g. below 10%) `cp lammps/RUN_NAME_best.tersoff lammps/md_input.tersoff`.
-This allows you to run an annealing job with these parameters using `python run_normal.py RUN_NAME_2`

-9. See what went wrong and adjust parameter guess (lammps/input.tersoff), bounds, or data set.
-Frames from `view lammps/RUN_NAME_2` can be used as example structures.
+6.  ...